Consent

 Dr Tamla Evans

-Dr Tamla Evans is a Health Psychologist specialising in the development and evaluation of behavioural interventions for long-term conditions such as obesity and type 2 diabetes.
+Dr Tamla Evans is a Health Psychologist at the University of Cambridge specialising in the development and evaluation of behavioural interventions for long-term conditions such as obesity and type 2 diabetes.
 Her research focuses on the psychological determinants of health and illness.

 Professor Simon Griffin